anaclumos/extracranial/docs/Projects/Brane.md

 Brane is an experimental project that aims to build a secure, convenient third-party app environment based on web technologies.
 Brane's idea loosely follows the Progressive Web App and MiniApp Standardization White Paper.

-## Distributed dev model that third parties participates
+## Distributed dev model that third parties participate

 - No distributed development model correctly executes third-party code even if they use WebView.
 - PWAs possess critical weakness compared to Native Apps; it fails to deliver a coherent experience on a native platform.